TIFF REVIEW: ‘100 Sunset’ is more than just a tale of teenagehood, it's an ode to Tibetan culture, Parkdale, and mystery - NOW Toronto

 Kyirong eloquently weaves a tapestry of traditional Tibetan celebration, dress, food, rituals, and gatherings into the film’s backdrop, offering an in-depth look at this seldom cinematized cultural community in Toronto.

 And there is something comforting about seeing a familiar, often overlooked location on the big screen.
-Watching Kunsel and Passang frolic at Bloor-Yonge station and hearing “if you see something, say something” brought a smile to my face – like Kunsel, my perspective was reimagined through a view that had perhaps previously gone unseen.
+Watching Kunsel and Passang frolic at Bloor-Yonge station and hearing “if you see something, say something” brought me a sense of warmth – like Kunsel, my perspective was reimagined through a view that had perhaps previously gone unseen.